LaunchMenu/LaunchMenu/packages/core/src/actions/README.md

 const items = [item1, item2];
 ```

+Note that the data passed in the binding is of type string, while we expect a string array in our action.
+This is the case because the action will retrieve multiple bindings at once, so the type of the input data will always be an array.

 Now we can apply the action to these items, in order to extract all the names of the items:

 ```ts